gchure/gchure.github.io/pages/teaching.md

 This tutorial covered the basics of quantitative image processing and led students through segmentation of single-celled bacteria to compute the intensity distribution of a YFP reporter gene.

-<b>Bifurcation Analysis of an Autoactivation Circuit</b><br/>
-<a class='m-1 btn btn-outline-secondary btn-sm' href="https://colab.research.google.com/drive/1iOTfgVvFkPT_q0VmIFxJjMMnkwLEsUH4?usp=sharing"> Tutorial Notebook</a><br/>
-This tutorial explores the dynamics of an autoactivation genetic circuit and explains the origin of bifurcations.

-<b>Chemical Master Equations</b> <br/>
-<a class='m-1 btn btn-outline-secondary btn-sm' href='http://bi1.caltech.edu/2017/code/t06_chemical_master_equation.html'>Tutorial Notebook</a><br/>
-Chemical master equations are incredibly useful in understanding the "rates and weights" of biological processes.
-This tutorial teaches the student how to write them and explore their behavior computationally.

 <hr/>